ardanlabs/gotraining/README.md

 Washington D.C. - May 2015
 NYC, NY - June 2015

-Hour training classes are used for workshops and meetups and exclude time for working through the exercises.
+Hourly training classes are used for workshops or meetups and exclude time for working through the exercises.
 These events are free.

 **_Currently Scheduled Workshops:_**
 [ITPalooza Miami - Dec 4th](http://itpalooza.com/session/intro-to-go-programming/)